 You are required to submit the following to the Faculty Office:

-- If you submit your dissertation after the term commences (after 12h00 on 13 March 2017) you must re-register by the date set out on the registration programme.
+If you submit your dissertation after the term commences you must re-register by the date set out on the registration programme.
 If you do not register and you submit your dissertation for examination, your dissertation will not be sent off for examination until you have re-registered.

 The following is an extract taken from the Fees Handbook (Submission of Doctoral Theses and Master's Dissertations) on rebates.
 Refer to the Fees Handbook (No. 8.2) for the exact fee deadline dates.
 Kindly note that these are not Faculty deadline dates, but fee deadline dates:

-- Note: Full annual fees will be billed from the date on which the student is notified to revise and resubmit and any fee rebate will be processed on resubmission.
+NOTE 1: Full annual fees will be billed from the date on which the student is notified to revise and resubmit, and any fee rebate will be processed on resubmission.

 Should you be entitled to a rebate, this will only take effect once we know the outcome of your dissertation.